mirego/emotions/README.md

 $ bundle
 ```

-Run the migration to add the `emotions` table:
+Run the migration to add the `emotions` table and the `Emotion` model:

 ```bash
 $ rails generate emotions:install